 Locust Projects presents Homeline, a new site-specific installation by mutlidisciplinary artists Tal Amitai-Lavi and Tal Frank.
 The exhibition opens to the public with a reception on Thursday, June 10 from 6-8pm, and is on view through August 7 from 11am-5pm.
 Admission is free.

-Israel-based artist Tal Amitai-Lavi and Mexico City-based artist Tal Frank’s site-specific installation at Locust Projects, Homeline, is inspired by the architectural structure of the Main Gallery.
-The project is composed of three domestic elements created out of unexpectedly weightless materials, including light and delicately-installed nylon strings: a window that separates the space, a projected carpet, and a slowly flowing curtain.
+Homeline is inspired by the architectural structures of Locust Projects’ Main Gallery.
+The installation is composed of three domestic elements created out of unexpectedly weightless materials, including light and delicately-installed nylon strings- a window that separates the space, a projected carpet, and a slowly flowing curtain.
 These objects generate a succinct, close-knit architectural-sculptural setting in black and white.
-The installation explores reflections, inversions, illusions, and space disruptions and creates an illusionistic, dreamlike environment and confronts viewers with their perception and senses.
-The installation marks the artists' first collaboration on a large-scale installation and first collaborative exhibition in Miami.
+The installation explores reflections, inversions, illusions, and space disruptions and creates an illusionistic, dreamlike environment.
+Viewers are confronted by their perception and senses, entering a world whose foundations are fragile, in which life-sized architectural structures have lost their functionality and expected physicality.

 ABOUT THE ARTISTS

 Tal Amitai-Lavi and Tal Frank are multidisciplinary visual artists.
 They are interested in the transitions between two-dimensional and three-dimensional, and in creating an elusive space between emptiness and fullness.
 Using a variety of methods and materials, they create worlds whose foundations are fragile and falling apart.
 The sculptural objects consist of thousands of clean, thin nylon strings or video projection that build life-size structures - a bookshelf, column, door and architectural elements - that have lost their functionality.
 These sculptural works are triggered by lighting which is the volume of elements, lightness and weightlessness of the elements.